UCL-CCS/EasyVVUQ/docs/hier_sparse_grid_tutorial.rst

 number of samples, which increases exponentially fast with an increasing amount of inputs.
 This is the so-called *curse of dimensionality*.
 Sparse grids do **not** circumvent the curse of dimensionality, although they can postpone its effect to higher dimensions.
-In the case of a standard EasyVVUQ Canpaign, by setting :code:`polynomial_order=3` we create a sampling through a single tensor product of one-dimensional quadrature rules with order 3 for every input.
+In the case of a standard EasyVVUQ Canpaign, by setting :code:`polynomial_order=3` we create a sampling plan through a single tensor product of one-dimensional quadrature rules with order 3 for every input.
 It is this tensor product construction that leads to the exponential rise in cost.
 Sparse grids on the other hand, do not create a single tensor product, but build the sampling plan from the ground up by using a linear combination